Medication Mistakes Can Have Serious Consequences

 If the medical error is due to medical malpractice, there may be more time to file a lawsuit if the error was not discovered until later.
 It is important to contact your Atlanta medication error lawyer as soon as possible after discovering a medication error injury or death.
 If your claim is filed even one day late, you may lose out on your right to recover damages.

-At The Kaplan Firm, PC, our medication error lawyers have decades of experience fighting for our clients against doctors and hospitals.
+At The Kaplan Firm, P.C., our medication error lawyer has decades of experience fighting for our clients against doctors and hospitals.
 After a wrong medication error, you and your family deserve to have someone on your side to fight for your rights.
-At The Kaplan Firm, PC, we work on a contingency basis and will never collect any fees until you get the compensation you deserve.
-Contact us today at our Roswell, Georgia location for a free initial consultation.
+At The Kaplan Firm, P.C., we work on a contingency basis and will never collect any fees until you get the compensation you deserve.
+Contact us today at our Marietta, Georgia location for a free initial consultation.